-In this paper, we have developed in continuous-time a framework to assess the basis risk through the pricing of a longevity derivative.
-We have proposed a bidimensional Hull and White process, able to capture the mortality trends in the reference population and in the insurer's population, whose risk is to be hedged.
-We have associated the basis risk to a longevity derivative called S-exchange, that we have priced under the Cost of Capital method consistent with Solvency II.
-This approach has been presented as a new benchmark, and compared with other classical pricing methods.
-In addition, we have proposed different hedging strategies depending on the insurer's risk aversion.
-For further research, we could price non-linear longevity derivatives such as longevity option using the same cost of capital philosophy.
+In this paper, we developed a continuous time framework to assess the basis risk through the pricing of a longevity derivative.
+We proposed a bi-dimensional Hull and White process that can capture mortality trends in the reference population and in the insurer's population, whose risk is to be hedged.
+We associated the basis risk with a longevity derivative called S-exchange that we priced under the Cost of Capital method, which is consistent with Solvency II.
+We presented this approach as a new benchmark and compared it with other classical pricing methods.
+In addition, we proposed various hedging strategies depending on the insurer's risk aversion.
+For further research, we could price non-linear longevity derivatives, such as longevity options, using the same Cost of Capital philosophy.